CosmWasm/mesh-security-hackathon/docs/consumer/VirtualStaking.md

 MVP: We stake virtual tokens (like SuperFluid), but have no special unbonding power, and these influence governance normally

-V1: We can turn the governance influence on and off per receiver.
+V1: We can turn the governance influence on and off per converter.
 We can also unbond virtual stake immediately as

 V2: Make improvements here as possible (rebonding, fractional governance multiplier)